jeevanp03/my_furhat_backend/README.md

 ## Notes

-- Currently the tools in `llm_tools/tools.py` and the apis in `api_clients` are not being used.
-They were created at the early stages of the project when the original scope of the project was as an agent that would act as a concierge.
+- Currently, the tools in `llm_tools/tools.py` and the APIs in `api_clients` are not being used.
+They were created at the early stages of the project when the original scope was for an agent acting as a concierge.

 ---